PSST-Challenge/PSST-Challenge.github.io/docs/organizers.md

 layout: page
 title: The Organizers
 permalink: /organizers/
-poster_img: /assets/images/blank-square.jpg
+poster_img: /assets/images/home/icon-psst.svg
-poster_alt: TODO!
-A description of the poster image
+poster_alt: "The PSST logo, but in all white.
+Circles and lines form what could represent the nodes and edges of a deep neural network.
+A pair of hands are cupped in front as though whispering to the viewer.
+Behind the icon is a stylized spectrogram in a wide spectrum of blues and purples."
 challenge_organizers: [
     {
         portrait: /assets/images/people/steven.jpg,